PGZ-09: Design

 Type 09 utilizes a tracked chassis similar to PLZ-05, which is powered by an 8V150 diesel engine with 800 hp.
 The chassis features six roadwheels with combined torsion bar and hydropneumatic suspension system and CH700 manual transmission.
 The tracked design and 800hp engine allows for a road speed of up to 55 km/h.
 The turret is made of welded steel armor that protects the crew from small arms fire and shell splinters.
 Over the frontal arc the armor is rated to withstand 14.5mm heavy machine gun round.

 The main armaments are PG-99 (Type 90) twin-barrel anti-aircraft guns.
-The twin-barrel artillery has a cyclic rate of 1100 rounds per minute.
+The twin-barrel artillery has a combined cyclic rate of 1100 rounds per minute.
 The vehicle can choose from five types of ammunition before engagement, including HEI (High Explosive Incendiary) with tracer variant, SAPHEI (Semi-armor-piercing high-explosive incendiary) with tracer variant, armor-piercing discarding sabot, programmable Air burst and Target Practice Tracer.
 The turret has two separate loading mechanism for each barrel.

 The vehicle features two types of radar.
 The search and surveillance radar (Doppler radar) is located at the rear of the turret roof which has a reported range of 20 kilometers with identification friend or foe capability.
 The tracking radar is mounted in front of the turret with digital fire control system above.
 It is equipped with a computer-controlled targeting system with laser range finder and thermal-tracking sight.
 An emergency daylight optics is situated on top of the turret.
 A digital fire control system and auto-loader is situated in the rear of the vehicle.
 Other standard equipment for Type 09 includes air-conditioning for crew and computers, heating and ventilation, and an NBC system that provides protection against the effects of nuclear, biological and chemical weapons.
 Type 09 also has an automatic fire detection and suppression system, data-link and external communications system with other vehicles in the battalion.